Ceeb182/ConvertToETHOSBMPformat/README.md

 <a name="EQuickStart"></a>
 ### ![Puce>](Medias/Logo-PuceTriJN.png) Quick start guide
-- Put your images in a directory
+- Put your images in a directory (regardless of their size and file format)
 - Put the utility ![ConvertLogo](Medias/Logo_for_converter_16x15.png) **Convert_to_ETHOS_Bmp.exe** in the same directory
 - Launch by double-clicking on ![ConvertLogo](Medias/Logo_for_converter_16x15.png)  **Convert_to_ETHOS_Bmp.exe**
 - Click on the "**Convert**" button